bruceravel/demeter/documentation/Athena/hephaestus.rst

 use in a fluorescence experiment.
 The :guilabel:`Filter` text box will be filled with the likeliest candidate for the element selected from the periodic table.
 This can be edited by hand.
-Clicking the :kbd:`Plot filter,light` button will display a plot showing the relative locations of the edge energy, the dominant fluorescence lines, and the filter edge energy.
+Clicking the :button:`Plot filter,light` button will display a plot showing the relative locations of the edge energy, the dominant fluorescence lines, and the filter edge energy.